 Use your membership with your local garden!
 They've got educational programs, a garden gift shop and garden craft shows.
 They're a good place to generate income from your flower and garden photography.

 Even if you only want to enjoy your hobby and not build a business, your membership is still valuable.

 They hold flower shows and competitions and garden tours so you can learn more about the garden.
 That will be helpful in planning out your pictures or videos .

-When you've finished with your photography, relax in their garden restaurant over a leisurely latte or lunch.
-I love ending my day just peacefully gazing out over the gardens after a good day of shooting.
+When you've finished with your camera, take some R&R in their garden restaurant with tea or lunch.
+Nothing as sweet as ending your day just peacefully peering out over the gardens after a day of photographing.